...a God to serve...a family to love... a work to do...

 Now start adding the flour just 1/2 cup at a time.
 Depending on the weather, you may need from 6 to even 8 cups of flour for this recipe.
 Today I used just 5 1/2 cups.
 Knead the dough well between additions of flour.

 As you add flour, look for the dough to stop being sticky, and watch for it to start pulling away from the sides of the pan.
 You may need to stop your machine and scrape the dough from the sides of the bowl a few times.
+You don’t have to add all the flour, just add enough that you have a soft, non-sticky dough.

 Now allow the dough to knead for 10 minutes.
 If you are kneading by hand, you will knead it for 15-20 minutes, and that will depend on how strong and good you are at kneading. 🙂